What Are Age Spots?

 If they’re worried that a dark area isn’t an age spot, they may perform a biopsy.
 They will remove a small piece of skin and check it for cancer or other abnormalities.

 There are a few operations that can eliminate or lessen age spots.
 Every operation conveys a danger of incidental effects and inconveniences.
-Ask your dermatologist, plastic specialist, or skin health management proficient with regards to which treatment is the most suitable for your skin.
+Also, ask your dermatologist, plastic specialist, or skin health management proficient with regards to which treatment is the most suitable for your skin.

 - Intense pulsed light treatment, which emits a range of light waves that passes through the skin and targets melanin to destroy or breakup the spots.